Since 2013, Bombas customers have helped donate over

 2013

-Our goal: Get 1,000,000 pairs of new socks to those who need them with the help of our local Giving Partners.
+Our goal: Get 1,000,000 pairs of new socks to those who need them with the help of our local Giving Partner Organizations.
 We aim to accomplish this goal within ten years.

 One Purchased = One Donated for all Bombas products

-A Bombas Giving Partner is an organization that meets the needs of individuals who are currently or at risk of experiencing homelessness.
-We send them donation socks, tees, and underwear, and they distribute them to their clients.
+A Bombas Giving Partner Organization is an organization that meets the needs of individuals who are currently or at risk of experiencing homelessness.
+We send them donation socks, tees, and underwear, and they distribute them to the people they support.

 2014